Every time someone logs into your WordPress site, you have an opportunity to create a great first impression.

 How to Troubleshoot Common Login Issues in WordPress

-Setting up redirects using the methods above should work like a charm.
-However, you might run into issues depending on how your website is set up and the WordPress plugins you are currently using.
+Setting up redirects usually works smoothly.
+However, you might run into issues depending on your website setup and plugins.

-Here are some tips that can help you resolve those issues.
+Here are some tips to help you resolve those issues:

 1. Update Your Permalink Structure

-Simply go to Settings » Permalinks and click on the ‘Save settings’ button without making any changes.
+Go to Settings » Permalinks and click the ‘Save Changes’ button without making any changes.

-This will refresh the WordPress permalink settings.
-If you are experiencing other redirect issues, then this usually does the trick.
+This refreshes the WordPress permalink settings.
+If you are experiencing general redirect issues, this often fixes the problem.

 For more information, read our guide on how to regenerate WordPress permalinks.